DONATE

 • The hungry (Miskin)

-• Distributors of Zakat (Amil)
+• Administrators of Zakat (Amil)

 • Those in captivity or slavery (Riqab)

-• Those living in unmanageable debt (Gharmin)
+• Those burdened with debt (Gharmin)

 When is Zakat Due?